 We recognise that there may be occasions when you have concerns you wish to bring to our attention.
 We welcome your views and aim to resolve any matters with you as soon as possible.
-We have a Complaints Officer who will be able to assist you in making your complaint.
-In the event that you are not happy with the initial response, any concerns should be brought to the attention of the Medical Director.
+Our Complaints Officer will be able to assist you in making your complaint.
+In the event that you are not happy with the initial response, any concerns should be brought to the attention of the Senior Consultant.

 Our open Complaints Procedure aims to: